-Some of Dr. Pang’s positions:
+Some of Dr. Pang’s previous positions before he retired:

 - Councillor of China Association of Qigong Science